christian-bromann/cddl/README.md

 CDDL expresses Concise Binary Object Representation (CBOR) data structures ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
 Its main goal is to provide an easy and unambiguous way to express structures for protocol messages and data formats that use CBOR or JSON.

-There are also CDDL parser for other languages:
+There are also CDDL parsers for other languages:
 - Rust: [anweiss/cddl](https://github.com/anweiss/cddl)

 __Note:__ this is __work in progress__, feel free to have a look at the code or contribute but don't use this for anything yet!